SonnyBat/Pong/README.md

 * 🤖 A computer-controlled opponent
 * ⚡ A speed multiplier/difficulty system
 * 🎨 Different colours for different scores
-* 🏓 More gameplay customisation
+* 🏓 More gameplay customisation (Power Ups, 2v2s etc)

 Feel free to explore the code, change things around, and experiment with it!